Techtonica/curriculum/projects/submitting-work.md

 - [Git Version Control](/git/git-version-control.md)
 - [GitHub Collaboration](/git/github-collaboration.md)

 These instructions apply to anything that you need to submit to the SEAM for review.
-If unsure if you need to submit something, ask the SEAM.
+If unsure if you need to submit something, ask the STEM.

 ## Pull Request